Tools & libraries #

 Client libraries #

-We provide two Go packages to help in developing client applications.
+We provide some Go packages to help in developing client applications.
 What we call “client” is the computer or mobile device you insert your TKey into.

 Building with host tools #